Back in 2018, Lucas Glover’s wife thought he was a loser. Three years later, he’s a PGA Tour champion once again.

 The Glovers have started a new chapter since then

-The 2018 altercation and following arrest was a low point for the Glover family, but they’ve since recovered and have started a new chapter in life.
+The 2018 altercation and subsequent arrest was a low point for the Glover family, but they’ve since recovered and have started a new chapter in life.
 A few months after the arrest, Lucas and Krista renewed their wedding vows and put the incident behind them.

-“It was the closure of everything, of all the mess for us and a symbol of a new beginning,” Glover told Rex Hoggard of Golf Channel in 2019.
+“It was the closure of everything, of all the mess for us, and a symbol of a new beginning,” Glover told Rex Hoggard of Golf Channel in 2019.
 “It was emotional and symbolic.”